 The best way to increase revenue in any shopping app is by providing tangible rewards like gift cards and discounts.
 You can let users collect points that they can redeem for discounts on products. eBay, for example, uses so-called eBay Bucks – rewards similar to gift cards.
 Bucks expire, and this motivates customers to use them.
 In addition, people who redeem eBay Bucks most often pay more than they have in Bucks to get what they really want.
 They’re also less likely to negotiate a lower price on items bought with Bucks because they’re not spending “their” money.

 To learn more, check out our article about the most important KPIs for mobile apps.

 Learn about the cost of app development

-The cost will depend directly on the number of hours developers spend working on the app, but the hourly rates depend on a particular company.
+In our estimate, we considered Android app design and development along with API design and development.
+The cost of your app and the custom marketplace software development will depend directly on the number of hours developers spend working on it, but the hourly rate will depend on the particular company.
+We calculated the development time for an e-marketplace app.

-- Create a basic app and test it to get initial feedback.
-Here are some key elements for an e-marketplace app that you should concentrate on initially: a simple and memorable UI with a recognizable logo, essential filters, layout, and a user-friendly and secure checkout with a shopping cart.
-Once you have established which features are most desirable and profitable, then expand them.
+1. Create a basic app and test it to get initial feedback.
+Concentrate on these key elements to start: a simple and memorable UI, a recognizable logo, essential filters, a clean layout, and a user-friendly and secure checkout with a shopping cart.
+Once you’ve established which features are most desirable and profitable, expand them.